vuestorefront/vue-storefront/doc/api-modules/about-modules.md

 See code [here](https://github.com/DivanteLtd/vue-storefront/blob/develop/core/modules/index.ts)
 #### `key` (required)

 Key is an ID of your module.
 It's used to identify your module and to set keys in all key-based extendings that module is doing (like creating namespaced store).
 This key should be unique.
-You can duplicate the keys of some other modules only if you want to extend them.
-Modules with the same keys will be merged.

 #### `store`

 Entry point for Vuex.
-- `module` - if your extension requires new vuex module registration put it in here.
-Use this property only to create new modules.
-If you want to extend currently existing ones use `extend` property
+- `modules` - array of Vuyex modules to register under given keys
 - `plugin` - you can provide your own Vuex plugin here
-- `extend` - extends currently existing Vuex module with provided `key`.
-Given modules will be merged in favour of the extending one (actions/mutations with the same name will be overwritten)

 ####  `router`